zio/zio-zmx/docs/client/index.md

 1. Build the tailwind based CSS with `npx tailwind -i src/main/index.css -o ./target/rollup/main.css`

 ### Build and run the instrumented server / client

+For now we are using `uzhttp` on the server side to realize the Web Socket protocol required by the client.
+This is a temporary solution until ZIO HTTP is available for ZIO 2.

+At the moment, uzhttp has no official release for ZIO 2 either, so as a preparational step, you have to checkout the ZIO 2 version from https://github.com/blended-zio/uzhttp/tree/zio2 and use sbt to publish uzhttp for ZIO 2 locally.

 1. Start the instrumented Server with with web socket server from the ZMX checkout directory with `sbt clientJVM/run`
 1. In another shell start a continuous compile of the Scala JS client code by starting a sbt shell and execute `~clientJS/fastOptJS`.
 This will recompile the Scala JS code upon each save of a related source file.